nand-n/gopher/README.md

 They belive that coupling exceptions to control structure as in the try-catch-finaliy idiom , results in convoluted code.
 It also tends to encourage programmers to label too many ordinary errors such as failing to open a file , as exeptional.

 Go takes a d/t apprach , for plain error handling , Go's multi-velel returns make it easy to report an error without overloading the return value.
 A cannonical error type , couppling with go's other features , makes error handling preasunt but quite d/t form that in other languages

+Go also has acouple of built int funcitons to signal and recover from truly exceptional conditions.
+The recovery mechanism is executed only as part of a function's state being torn down after an error, which is sufficient to handle catastrophe but requires no extra controll strucuters and when used well , can result in clean error-handling code.